Published May 30, 2007

 O'REILLY: Now why is that important for people to know?

 TRUMP: Maybe it's not.
 It's important for me.
 When I get attacked, I always attack back, if I am attacked unfairly.
 I've been attacked many times and I don't do it back because they happen to be right.
 I mean, you know, people happen to be right.
-Elizabeth Hasselbeck the other day said I was obnoxious.
+Elisabeth Hasselbeck the other day said I was obnoxious.
 And I said, “You happen to be right.”

 You know, I don't always attack back.
 Of course I did call her not so smart.
 But you know, Rosie's an interesting character.
 We built her up too much, but I think we had to do it based on our personalities.